MasterJubei/RISC-V-Inspired-Pipeline/README.md

 - Registers: 16, 16-bit registers

-- Cache is WIP, currently direct mapped
+- Cache is set associative.
+There are some states missing ;)

 - This is heavily based on The Morgan Kaufmann Series in Computer Architecture and design, RISC V Edition 2017